algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/User-Manual.md

 - - -

 ## 2. Introduction
-This manual provide instructionsand detailed procedures for installing, operating, maintaining, and troubleshooting about this anti-theft device SportShield from Coris Innovation.
+This manual provide instructions and detailed procedures for installing, operating, maintaining, and troubleshooting about this anti-theft device SportShield from Coris Innovation.
 Read and undertsand every warnings and precautions before using this product.

 - - -